 - Dedicated cycle room with theater-style audio, visual, and enhanced lighting

 - 50-meter pool (convertible to two 25-yard pools) featuring 29 total possible short course lanes and 25-yard diving well

-- Future home of the University of Wisconsin-Madison Swimming and Diving teams’ practices and competitions with up to 1,200 spectator seats in the Aquatic Center
+- Future home of the University of Wisconsin-Madison Swimming and Diving teams’ practices and competitions with 1,000 spectator seats in the Aquatic Center

 - ADA accessible pool with operable pool floor allowing for zero-depth entry, shallow-water training, and competition lap swimming

 - Private shower stalls in both men’s and women’s locker rooms